-The Act contains corporate reorganisation rules that make provision for the tax neutral transfer of assets between companies that are part of the same group.
-However, these rules do not specifically address how exchange items and interest-bearing instruments should be treated during corporate restructuring.
+The Income Tax Act contains corporate reorganisation rules that make provision for tax neutral transfer of assets between companies that are part of same group.
+However, these rules do not specifically address how exchange items and interest bearing instruments should be treated during corporate restructuring.
+In order to provide clarity, it is provided that changes be made in the corporate reorganisation rules to provide that the corporate reorganisation rules should not override the application of sections 24J and 24I of the Act.